CrunchyData/postgres-operator/hugo/content/Design/olm.md

 The NAMESPACE variable can hold different values which determine the namespaces which will be *watched* by the Operator.

-The following examples are supported:
+#### Examples

+To specify that *all* namespaces are watched:
- * (all namespace) export NAMESPACE=
+ * export NAMESPACE=

+To specify a single namespace be watched:
  * (single namespace) export NAMESPACE=example1

+To specify multiple namespaces be watched:
  * (multiple namespaces) export NAMESPACE=example1,example2

 The format of the NAMESPACE value is modeled after the following